FREE BASIC DISASTER TRAINING:

 The two week course covers basic skills that are important to know in a disaster when emergency services are not available.
 With training and practice and by working as a team, you will be able to do the greatest good for the greatest number of victims after a disaster, while protecting yourself from becoming a victim.

 For information on the next basic training opportunity click here.
-To register for basic training call the CERT office at 541-552-2226 or email: cert @ ashland.or.us
+To register for basic training call the Community Preparedness Coordinator at 541-552-2226 or email: cert @ ashland.or.us

 |YOU WILL LEARN: